gerhardkurz/roboZen/README.md

 # roboZen
-RoboZen is an library that provides a central interface to the [Robocup Soccer Simulation League](http://wiki.robocup.org/wiki/Soccer_Simulation_League).
+RoboZen is a library that provides a central interface to the [Robocup Soccer Simulation League](http://wiki.robocup.org/wiki/Soccer_Simulation_League).
 To achieve centralized control over all clients, from within a single thread, the trainer is used.

 ### Requirements
 - The automatic initialization of the soccer server and monitor is currently restricted to Windows.